andormade/img2teletext/README.md

 # png2teletext

-png2teletext is a JavaScript library for converting images to teletext level 1 compatible data.
+png2teletext is a JavaScript library for converting PNGs to teletext level 1 compatible data.
+Starting from the upper rightmost, the algorithm goes by 2x3 blocks of pixels, and translates them to teletext mosaic charachters.

 ![poes]